massam89/Frontend-Development-Industry-Training/week2/assingments/1/Questions.md

 `margin`

 ## 13. What is the difference between a block element and an inline element?
-   ` Block elements are a kind of blocks where there are many elements in a line itself.
+   ` Block level elements take up as much space as possible by default.
+Each block level element will start a new line on the page, stacking down the page.
+In addition to stacking vertically, block level elements will also take up as much horizontal space as possible.
 While inline elements take up the space of an entire line and there will be only one line within the space width.
 Inline elements do not respect the top and bottom margins but only the left and right and also consider the padding`

 ## 14. What is the difference between an inline element and an inline-block element?
   `  Compared to display: inline , the major difference is that inline-block allows to set a width and height on the element.
-Also, with display: inline , top and bottom margins & paddings are not respected, and with display: inline-block they are.`
+Also, with display: inline , top and bottom, margins & paddings are not respected, and with display: inline-block they are.`

 ## 15. Is an h1 block or inline?
   `  block`